Background & Motives

 Modern games try to be flashy and loud, and they have become so loud and flashy it’s overwhelming to players.
 That’s why I’m making Monter.
 I am making this game simply because I want such a game to exist; a game that doesn’t overwhelm the player with flashiness, but still allows them to enjoy the game play and have a breath of fresh air of minimalism.

 Monter is going to be a 3D action role-playing game, inspired by monster hunter series.
 Player will immerse themselves as a man living in a town, endangered by the growth of surrounding hostile animal populations.
 Game-play will consist of player interacting with town people and combating dangerous animals.
 Of course, the emphasis will be placed on combat.

 Current Status & Goals

 The development is still in early stage.
-So far, I have written about 13k lines of code for the game engine (excluding generated code & external library code), and I am almost done with finishing up a prototype game engine; 3D rendering, fancy post processing, asset loading, world editors, just stuff that you'd expect, are all ready for use.
+So far, I have written about 13k lines of code for the game engine (excluding generated code & external library code), and I am almost done with finishing up a prototype game engine; 3D rendering, fancy post processing, asset loading, world editors, collision system, just stuff that you'd expect, are all ready for use.
 I just have to tidy things up a bit, and then I can prototype the game on this bare-bone engine.